-The Minister of Interior is the supreme head of the police in Iceland and is responsible to the Parliament (the Althingi).
+The Minister of Justice is the supreme head of the police in Iceland and is responsible to the Parliament (the Althingi).
 The Parliament is democratically elected at least every four years.
 The National Commissioner of the Icelandic Police administers police affairs under the minister's authority.
 According to Article 28 of the Police Act, the Minister of Interior appoints the National Commissioner of the Icelandic Police, the Deputy Commissioner of the Icelandic National Police, the Commissioner of the Reykjavík Police, the Deputy Commissioner of the Reykjavík Police, the Commissioner of the Suðurnes Police and the Deputy Commissioner of the Suðurnes Police for periods of five years at a time.
 The Minister also appoints District Commissioners for a five-year period.
 The National Commissioner of the Icelandic Police, the Commissioner of the Reykjavik Police and the Commissioner of the Suðurnes Police shall meet the same general requirements as district commissioners.
 Their deputies shall meet the same general requirements, but the requirements for their education and experience are not as substantial.
-Chief constables, deputy chief constables and other policemen are also appointed by the Minister of interior for periods of five years at a time.
+Chief constables, deputy chief constables and other policemen are by the relevant police commissioner.
 The Commissioners of Police are in charge of criminal investigation and are authorised to prosecute minor offences in the lower judicial instance.
 According to Article 8(1) of the Police Act, the police shall investigate offences in consultation with the prosecuting authority.
 Article 11(1) stipulates the general rule that the police shall assist the prosecuting authority in its work.